 At Turner, once a dealer gets approved and the customer’s got the car, prior to funding, a verification call comes from the underwriting department.

 Often, he said, these customers are dealing with independent dealers.
 During the call, Turner verifies the terms of the contract.
 They also ask the customer to opt-in for texting, which forms a strong connection between lender and borrower.

 “We take that relationship with our customers very seriously,” McCarthy said.
-“We are honestly looking to develop a long-term relationship with our customers for two reasons.”Like This Post
+“We are honestly looking to develop a long-term relationship with our customers for two reasons.”1 - Reader Likes This Post